-The concept of yin and yang became popular with the work of the Chinese school of Yinyang which studied philosophy and cosmology in the 3rd century BCE.
-The principal proponent of the theory was the cosmologist Zou Yan (or Tsou Yen) who believed that life went through five phases (wuxing) - fire, water, metal, wood, earth - which continuously interchanged according to the principle of yin and yang.
+The concept of Yin and Yang became popular with the work of the Chinese school of Yinyang which studied philosophy and cosmology in the 3rd century BCE.
+The principal proponent of the theory was the cosmologist Zou Yan (or Tsou Yen) who believed that life went through five phases (wuxing) - fire, water, metal, wood, earth - which continuously interchanged according to the principle of Yin and Yang.

 Yin reaches it's height of influence with the winter solstice.
 Yin may also be represented by the tiger, the colour orange and a broken line in the trigrams of the I Ching (or Book of Changes).

 Yang reaches it's height of influence with the summer solstice.
 Yang may also be represented by the dragon, the colour blue and a solid line trigram.

-In Chinese mythology yin and yang were born from chaos when the universe was first created and they are believed to exist in harmony at the centre of the Earth.
+In Chinese mythology, Yin and Yang were born from chaos when the universe was first created and they are believed to exist in harmony at the centre of the Earth.
 During the creation, their achievement of balance in the cosmic egg allowed for the birth of Pangu (or P'an ku), the first human.
-In addition, the first gods Fuxi, Nuwa and Shennong were born from yin and yang.
-In Chinese religion, the Taoists favour yin whilst Confucianists favour yang in keeping with the prime focus of their respective philosophies.
+In addition, the first gods Fuxi, Nuwa and Shennong were born from Yin and Yang.
+In Chinese religion, the Taoists favour Yin whilst Confucianists favour Yang in keeping with the prime focus of their respective philosophies.
 The Taoists emphasize reclusion whilst Confucianists believe in the importance of engagement in life.

 As expressed in the I Ching, the ever-changing relationship between the two poles is responsible for the constant flux of the universe and life in general.
-When there is too great an imbalance between yin and yang, catastrophes can occur such as floods, droughts and plagues.
+When there is too great an imbalance between Yin and Yang, catastrophes can occur such as floods, droughts and plagues.